Common Challenges Freelance Writers Face

 Making the transition from amateur writer to full-time freelancer is no walk in the park.
 Dealing with clients, setting rates, and learning how to work efficiently can be difficult, to say the least.
 Check out this article for a list of common challenges freelancers face and tips on how to overcome them.

 Gone are the days of the traditional 9-to-5 schedule.
-Lately, more professionals are leaving their full-time jobs behind and starting to work for themselves.
+Lately, more professionals are leaving their full-time behind and starting to work for themselves.
 According to a recent study, 53 million Americans are freelancing and thoroughly enjoying the fact that they are in charge of their own schedules.
 That's about 34-percent of workers.
 This type of career is exciting, no doubt, but also potentially risky.
 Without a reliable source of income, working independently can quickly turn from lifelong dream to eerie nightmare.

 If you're a writer, things can be particularly challenging.
 Not only do you have to deal with common problems associated with freelancing, you also have to learn how to overcome the dreaded writer's block and work productively regardless of how uninspired you might be at the moment.
 To help you out, we've gathered a few common challenges independent writers face, along with useful tips on how to deal with them.